deepseek-ai-chat/deepseek-chrome/README.md

 <p align="center">
   <strong>DeepSeek AI</strong> is an advanced artificial intelligence assistant designed to automate tasks, optimize workflows, and provide intelligent insights.
-  Whether you're a developer, researcher, writer, or business professional, DeepSeek AI helps streamline processes, solve problems, and increase productivity.
+  Whether you're a developer, researcher, writer, or business professional, DeepSeek helps streamline processes, solve problems, and increase productivity.
 </p>

 ---

-## ✨ Why Use DeepSeek AI?
+## ✨ Why Use DeepSeek?

 DeepSeek AI is a powerful tool that integrates **machine learning and natural language processing**, helping users handle complex tasks with ease.

-- **AI Chatbot** – Engage in meaningful AI-powered conversations that provide insightful responses.
+- **Chatbot** – Engage in meaningful AI-powered conversations that provide insightful responses.
 - **Coding Assistant** – Generate, debug, and optimize code with AI-driven assistance.
 - **Research Automation** – Analyze vast amounts of data and extract key insights effortlessly.
 - **Writing Support** – Improve writing quality, structure, and clarity in any document.
 - **Task Optimization** – Automate repetitive processes to save time and effort.
-- **Cross-Platform Integration** – Use DeepSeek AI seamlessly on various browsers and devices.
+- **Cross-Platform Integration** – Use DeepSeek  seamlessly on various browsers and devices.

 ---